petrohi/k155la3/content/posts/2022/tensil_ultra96v2_yolo.md

     return sorted(list(no_needs_merge) + list(merge(needs_merge)))
 ```

-Finally, we tie it all together in a loop to process a fixed number of frames.
+Finally, we tie the pipeline together in a loop to process a fixed number of frames.
 (You may replace it with `while(1):` to run the pipeline indefinitely.)

 ```python
 for _ in range(600):